 As a first line measure, the scheme undertakes Disclosure and Barring Service checks on all volunteers coming into contact with vulnerable adults.
 Employment and/or character references are also required from volunteers wishing to work with vulnerable adults.
-The following information outlines the scheme guidelines on what you need to do if you do learn of,

-I he following information outlines the scheme guidelines on what you need to do if you do learn of, or observe, abuse.
+The following information outlines the scheme guidelines on what you need to do if you do learn of, or observe, abuse.